aaronlmatch/aaronlmatch.github.io/_pages/about.md

 **Happenings**

+August 2025: Presented "Exploring coupling between convection and ozone" at the 11th Northeast Tropical Workshop hosted by the University at Albany.

 July 2025: Interviewed along with Andrew Williams on the Three Degrees podcast to discuss Climate Up Close, having recently completed our Nebraska tour (our seventh tour).
 [Podcast](https://threedegreespodcast.substack.com/p/three-degrees-meet-the-scientists)

 June 2025: Presented the essentials of climate change on the Climate Up Close Summer Tour of Nebraska.
 We held 8 events in Lincoln and Omaha, at churches, an environmental center, a bar, and an observatory, reaching 350 attendees.
 Our presentation to the Unitarian Church of Lincoln was livestreamed.
 [Recording](https://www.youtube.com/watch?v=r-e76Adilf0&ab_channel=UnitarianChurchofLincoln)